Carlo Nason AV Mazzega LT216 Table Lamp

-A big LT216 table lamp together with the smallest one.
+Carlo Nason AV Mazzega LT216 table lamp.
+Big and small together.
 The table lamp on the left is made by Peill + Putzler.
 You can find it over here.

 Lamps in the movies!

-A big blue LT216 table lamp together with a Medusa floor lamp, also designed by Carlo Nason, was used as a prop in the Italian cult horror film La Notte Dei Diavoli – Night of the Devils from 1972.
+A big blue Carlo Nason AV Mazzega LT216 table lamp together with a Medusa floor lamp, also designed by Carlo Nason, was used as a prop in the 1972 Italian cult horror film La Notte Dei Diavoli – Night of the Devils.
 You can also see these lamps in the movie below.